Evan Longoria: 2015

 On September 2, Longoria hit his 200th career home run.
 Longoria finished the season with a .270 average, 21 home runs, and 73 runs batted in over 160 games played.
 Longoria was also a finalist for the Gold Glove Award at third base for the American League.

 2016

 Longoria came out of the gate swinging, belting 19 first half home runs with a .526 slugging percentage.
 His first half performance earned him a spot in the 2016 All-Star Final Vote.
-In the end, the three time All-Star would lose out to Michael Saunders of the Toronto Blue Jays.
+In the end, the four time All-Star would lose out to Michael Saunders of the Toronto Blue Jays.

 For the second consecutive year, Longoria appeared in all but two of the Rays regular season games.
 He would finish 2016 hitting .273/.318/.521 with a career-high 36 home runs and 98 RBIs over 685 plate appearances.

 2017

 On April 2, Longoria hit his fourth career Opening Day home run.

 Entering August 1, Longoria was hitting .328 with a .919 OPS after the All Star Break.
 That night, he would continue his hot streak, becoming just the second Tampa Bay Ray to hit for the cycle, the first having been B. J. Upton in 2009.
 Longoria homered in the first, tripled in the third, singled in the seventh, and doubled in the ninth.
 In the ninth, Longoria was originally called out at second before replay overturned the call.
 Per Elias Sports Bureau, Longoria became the first player to hit for the cycle while having one of his hits reviewed.
 Offensively, Longoria had a down year, slashing .261/.313/.414 with 20 home runs, however he excelled defensively, and won his third career Gold Glove Award.